Cough: Treatment

 The treatment of a cough in children is based on the underlying cause.
 In children half of cases go away without treatment in 10 days and 90% in 25 days.

 According to the American Academy of Pediatrics the use of cough medicine to relieve cough symptoms is supported by little evidence and thus not recommended for treating cough symptoms in children.
 There is tentative evidence that the use of honey is better than no treatment or diphenhydramine in decreasing coughing.
 It does not alleviate coughing to the same extent as dextromethorphan but it shortens the cough duration better than placebo and salbutamol.
 A trial of antibiotics or inhaled corticosteroids may be tried in children with a chronic cough in an attempt to treat protracted bacterial bronchitis or asthma respectively.
 There is insufficient evidence to recommend treating children who have a cough that is not related to a specific condition with inhaled anti-cholinergics.

 Because coughing can spread disease through infectious aerosol droplets, it is recommended to cover one's mouth and nose with the forearm, the inside of the elbow, a tissue or a handkerchief while coughing.

+For cough relief, adults may take cough suppresants such as dextromethorphan.

+Other common cough treatments include expectorants, decongestants, and antihistamines.